antonioscapellato/MikuOS/README.md

-# MikuOS - Opensouce Personal AI Agent
+# MikuOS - Opensource Personal AI Agent

 MikuOS is an open-source AI assistant that aims to revolutionize how we interact with artificial intelligence.
 Currently serving as a powerful alternative to ChatGPT and Perplexity, MikuOS is on its way to becoming the first truly personal AI agent.